Coleus

 How to Repot

 Pinching is the single most important Coleus habit.
-A regularly pinched Coleus stays full, dense, and richly colored.
-An unpinched Coleus turns into a tall stem with a sad tuft of leaves on top within a few months.
+A regularly pinched Coleus stays full and richly colored.
+An unpinched one becomes a tall stem with a sad tuft of leaves on top within months.

 How to Pinch